Shackle Plates for your Caravan | Trailer | Black | Galvanised – Video

 Steel plates are supplied in black steel or soon are painted while other styles have been galvanised for use on boat trailers or even caravans and off-road campers.

 You have been kind enough to read this far so I will tell you the standard.
-Use a 75mm center shackle plate with 9/16 inch holes for 45mm springs and 5/8 inch holes for 60mm springs.
-You only need 75mm centers on your shackle plate.
+Use a 75mm centre shackle plate with 9/16 inch holes for 45mm springs and 5/8 inch holes for 60mm springs.
+You only need 75mm centres on your shackle plate.

 Read about your correct hanger spacings before replacing your shackle plates.

-Finally, if you are confused call Bruce, Chris or Mike and ask them your question.
+Finally, if you are confused call Bruce, Chris or Mike at Couplemate and ask them your question.
 They will probably ask you ho wide and how long your springs are.